BTS: A Comprehensive Benchmark for Tie Strength Prediction: Empirical Study of Tie Strength Prediction

 \subsection{Unsupervised Setting}

 The inference accuracy of using STC-Greedy is presented in Table~\ref{table:res3}.
 Since no label information is provided for training in this setting, the accuracy of STC-Greedy is understandably lower compared to the prediction accuracy discussed in the previous two sections.
 However, we still observe a notable performance drop in Definitions I, V, and VI, particularly in Bitcoin\_alpha and CollegeMSG for Definitions I and V, and in Twitter for Definition VI.
-This aligns with our previous observations and further demonstrates that model performance is highly dependent on the definition used, with models struggling when pseudo ground-truth labels are derived from different perspectives.
+This aligns with our previous observations and further demonstrates that model performance is highly dependent on the definition used.

 The results for the average weight differences using STC-Greedy across different datasets (Figure~\ref{fig:ave_weight3}) and definitions (Figure~\ref{fig:ave_weight31}) show consistently insignificant differences compared to the ground truth.
 Note that since STC-Greedy cannot learn from the pseudo ground truth label from different definitions, their inference results are not changing.
 This also indicates that relying solely on STC properties cannot sufficiently highlight edges with larger weights, and better models are necessary to achieve improved performance.